See creating a new artwork for details on pricing artworks when creating a new record.

-- Use this button to specify that one or more amounts are payable on sale of the current artwork.
+- Use this button when you want to enter an amount payable on sale of the current artwork.

 - Amount Payable To: Tessera defaults to paying the amount due to the owner you selected for this artwork.
 When the artwork has been sold, by adding it onto an invoice, you can alter to whom the amount is payable and adjust the amount payable.
 An artwork may have more than one person who may need to be paid on sale of an artwork.
 (As well as the artist there may be an owner to be paid or a royalty payment that needs to be made).
-Once the artwork has been entered on an invoice you can add additional payees.
+Once the artwork has been entered on an invoice you can add additional amounts payable with amounts payable to different people.
 See the invoice help section for details.